Yquem in daylight

 Château d'Yquem 1944 94p

 Tasted in April 2005.
 Dark brown.
 It showed a delightful fragrance of toffee and marzipan with the scent of cocoa.
-It was well-marked acidity on the palate, but lusciously sweet peaches and apricots neutralized it.
-Currently, at its peak, this wine showed great depth and length and acted delicate and gracious.
+It had well-marked acidity on the palate, but lusciously sweet peaches and apricots neutralized it.
+Currently, at its peak, this wine showed great depth and length and acted delicately and graciously.
 Fabulous stuff.
 It will easily manage to continue like that for ten more years.
 Off-vintage of d'Yquem?
 Come on!
 It was certainly not the case here.
 Beautiful 1944!

 Château d'Yquem 1943 91p